jodadev/Introduction/README.md

 - Hi, I’m JODA a full stack programmer!
 - Game | Web | App
 - Currently I'm freelancing with a focus on front end websites.
-- 📫 How to reach me: IG/Twitter @jodadev18
+- 📫 How to reach me: IG/Twitter @iamjodadev

 <!---
 jodagamesstudio/jodagamesstudio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.